Photography Information Designers

 The punks were inspired by Andy and the factory DIY culture

 In music and fashion, the punk culture of the mid-seventies inspired by pop culture DIY, experimenting and celebrated the bizarre and shocking for the sake of getting attention.
-Punk was anti-establishment similar to the concept of beatniks and the beat poets.
+Punk was anti-establishment like the concept of beatniks and the beat poets.
 Punk came as a reaction to the extreme snobbish, Thatcherism, symphony rock, corporate record companies, fashion style dictated by brand profit without meaning.
 The punks inspired by bands such as Velvet Underground, Nico, Lou Reed, Iggy Pop, and the Stooges.
 They admired The Factory for establishing a DIY culture, doing, creating and decide themselves how to produce, present, and publish.
 These punks, the raw music, shocking behaving, and style-wise bizarre dress codes shocked.
 The punks celebrated a DIY culture and turned against the music and fashion industry by establishing their own record companies and clothing style, retail, and independent stores (source The 1970s Punk Youth Culture And Fashion Lookbooks).

 Fashion Activists Vivienne Westwood and Malcolm McLaren